EU Visa-free Travel For Kosovo Enters Into Force - UrduPoint

 EU Visa-free Travel For Kosovo Enters Into Force

-A long-awaited European Union's visa liberalisation scheme allowing Kosovo nationals to travel to Europe's borderless zone without a visa came into force on Monday with the first travellers hailing it as a great relief

-Pristina, (APP - UrduPoint / Pakistan Point News - 1st Jan, 2024) A long-awaited European Union's visa liberalisation scheme allowing Kosovo nationals to travel to Europe's borderless zone without a visa came into force on Monday with the first travellers hailing it as a great relief.
+Pristina, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2024) A long-awaited European Union visa liberalisation scheme allowing Kosovo nationals to travel to Europe's borderless zone without a visa came into force on Monday with the first travellers hailing it as a great relief.

 The new regime, which entered into force at midnight (2300 GMT Sunday), enables Kosovars into the passport-free Schengen zone without a visa for periods of up to 90 days in any 180-day period.